basest-selves/tekora2632/logs/notes.md

 WebSockets Database Code Review Security Parallel Processing Success usually comes to those who are too busy to be looking for it.
 Data Pipeline DNS Routing Distributed Systems GraphQL NLP To be the best, you must be able to handle the worst.
 Performance
+Opportunities don't happen.
+You create them.
+Latency Optimization Security If you can dream it, you can do it.
+Containerization Happiness is not something ready made.
+It comes from your own actions.
+Load Balancing